 The ultimate goal is assembly in 5 minutes, which may actually be doable.

 With Touille as my figurehead, we pushed off from shore and glided out into the lake, staying close to shore at first.
 I didn’t doubt the construction of the Oru, but I certainly doubted the reliability of how I’d assembled it.

 We paddled to the Isle of Ogoz, a tiny island in the lake that used to be freely accessible on foot before the Rossens Dam flooded the region.
-Now the island can be reached only by foot along a narrow raised peninsula when the water level is low, or by boat.
+Now the island can be reached only by foot along a narrow raised peninsula when the water level is low or by boat when it’s high.

 Only about 130 meters long at its widest point and barely rising above the level of the lake, the island still shelters ancient castle ruins – twin towers and adjoining walls that were built sometime before 1179.